 - Assumptions: Association between the two variables is linear, Normal distribution (Shapiro-Wilk test), no outliers.

 - Example: Examine the linear association between a continuous outcome variable, and one or more independent variables.

 - Assumptions: There should be a linear relationship between the 2 variables, no significant outliers, independence of observations, Normality.

 - Example: Compare the means of two independent samples when the normality assumption is violated. (alternative to an independent t-test)

 - Assumptions: Independence of observations, distributions of the independent variable should have the same shape, independent variable consists of two categorical groups.

-- Example: Compare means of two independent samples when the normality assumption is violated. (alternative to independent t-test)
+- Example: Compare the means of two dependent samples when the normality assumption is violated. (alternative to the dependent t-test)

 - Assumptions: Independent variable consists of two categorical groups, dependent variable measured at the ordinal or continuous level, distributions of the independent variable should have the same shape.

 - Example: Compare independent sample means for more than 2 groups when the normality assumption is violated. (alternate to ANOVA, an extension of Mann-Whitney U test)